Message from the President and CEO

 |Darren Herrmann, President and CEO|

-Welcome to the 62nd Annual Meeting of the Members of SF Fire Credit Union.
-I appreciate having this opportunity to review the significant events of the past year, and share some thoughts regarding what’s in store for us in 2013.
+Welcome to the 63rd Annual Meeting of the Members of SF Fire Credit Union.
+It’s a wonderful opportunity for us to reflect on the past year, and for me to share some thoughts regarding what’s in store for us in 2014.

-In closing, know that all of us at SF Fire Credit Union consider it an honor and privilege to be your financial institution of choice.
-We appreciate your loyalty and continued support.
+In the meantime, thank you for your continued loyalty and support and know that all of us at SF Fire Credit Union consider it a privilege to be your financial institution of choice.

 President and Chief Executive Officer